priyagupta108/setup-python/docs/advanced-usage.md

 ```
 ## Using the pip-version input

-The `pip-version` input allows you to specify the desired version of pip to use with the Python version.
+The `pip-version` input allows you to specify the desired version of pip to use with the standard Python version.
 The version of Pip should be specified in the format `major`, `major.minor`, or `major.minor.patch` (for example: 25, 25.0, or 25.0.1).

 ```yaml